About

 In the 1970s and 1980s, Thomas R. Smith taught poetry in rural communities of western Wisconsin through the CETA-funded organization, Artspeople of Wisconsin, for which he also served as director.

-Since 2000 he has taught highly-regarded poetry classes at the Loft Literary Center in Minneapolis, most recently as an advisor to the Loft Master Track Program.
+Since 2000 he has taught highly-regarded poetry classes at the Loft Literary Center in Minneapolis, most recently as an advisor to the Loft Foreword Program.

 In the fall of 2008, he gave his first poetry workshops in England, as well as lecturing at the Temenos Academy in London.
 He delivered a talk at the University of Minnesota's symposium on Robert Bly's work in April, 2009.